SenDev2001/EndlessRunner-Devjournal-photos/Development Jounal.md

 }

 ```

 ### Future Improvements

+Future Improments ideas for my velocity rush game are as follows:

+- #### Adding Enemies
+  To increase the challenge of the game, enemies can be added.
+This makes it more challenging and competitive for the player.

+- #### Changeable Environment and Levels
+  By changing the environment and levels of the game, the player can have a new experience.
+Adding options such as new environments, mountains, and fire ascents makes the game more attractive.

+- #### New Equipment and Power-ups
+  By giving the player new powers or equipment, it helps in passing the challenges.
+This further increases the appeal and challenge of the game.

+- #### New Multiplayer and Online Competitions
+  As a new feature of the game, by adding a competition between online players, Sri Lankan and international players can play together.

+- #### New Sound and Music Themes
+  Adding new music and sound effects to game elements can provide an engaging experience for the player.

+- #### Leaderboard Development
+  Adding leaderboards can help players further hone their game skills.
+By giving the highest ranked players and rewards according to the leaderboard, more challenges and series can be added to the game.

 ## Bibliography
 - Subway Surfers Case Study (s.d.)
 At: Unity Case Study - Subway Surfers (Accessed 03/12/2024).